-STATEMENT OF PURPOSE: The Georgia Department of Community Health proposes to revise the Rules and Regulations for Narcotic Treatment Programs, Chapter 111-8-53.
-These changes are being proposed pursuant to the authority granted the Department of Community Health in O.C.G.A. § 31-6-21 and O.C.G.A. § 31-6-21.1.
+STATEMENT OF PURPOSE: The Department of Community Health proposes to repeal the Rules for Narcotic Treatment Programs, Chapter 290-9-12, and replace and restate the Rules for Narcotic Treatment Programs as Chapter 111-8-53.
+This change is necessary to reflect that narcotic treatment programs are subject to regulation by the Department of Community Health rather than the Department of Human Resources, which has since been renamed as the Department of Human Services.
+These rules are being proposed pursuant to the authority granted the Department of Community Health in O.C.G.A. §§ 26-5-6, 31-2-5, 31-2-6 and 31-2-7.